Gianluigi Quinzi: 2013

-In 2013 Quinzi obtained his first big professional result in March: in the first ITF Futures tournament he took part, in Bogotá, he soon reached his second career final, beating high-ranked players than him.
-Here he lost to Carlos Salamanca (three hundred position ahead of him in the ATP rankings) in straight sets.
+In 2013 in the first ITF Futures tournament he took part, in Bogotá, he reached his second career final.
+He lost to Carlos Salamanca in straight sets.

-In April Quinzi officially entered in the Top 500, becoming the youngest player of the ATP rankings among the first 500.
-He then received a wild card to enter the main draw of the 2013 Rai Open, the first clay court Challenger tournament of the season played in Italy, but he lost in the first round to former Top 100 player Frederico Gil in three sets.
-The following week he took part to his second ITF tournament of the season, in Sharm El Sheik; he reached his third career ITF final without losing a set.
+In April Quinzi officially entered in the Top 500, at the time the youngest player of the ATP rankings among the first 500.
+He then received a wild card to enter the main draw of the 2013 Rai Open, but he lost in the first round to Frederico Gil in three sets.
+The following week he took part to his second ITF tournament of the season, in Sharm El Sheik; he reached his third career ITF final.
 He lost to Mohamed Safwat in three sets.
 Two weeks later, again in Egypt, Quinzi reached the semifinals of the F6 Futures tournament on clay court, but he lost to Kevin Krawietz.

-At the end of may Quinzi played his fourth ITF tournament of the season, in Casablanca ($10.000, clay).
-After beating the n.1 seed Sergio Gutiérrez Ferrol (former Top 200 on the ATP rankings) in the quarterfinals, and after receiving a walkover in the semifinals, Quinzi reached his fourth career final in an ITF tournament (the third in 2013, in only four tournaments played).
-Here he won his first career title beating in three sets Lamine Ouahab (former world n.114) and entered, for the first time, the Top 400 of the ATP World rankings.
+At the end of May Quinzi played his fourth ITF tournament of the season, in Casablanca ($10.000, clay).
+After beating the n.1 seed Sergio Gutiérrez Ferrol in the quarterfinals, and after receiving a walkover in the semifinals, Quinzi reached his fourth career final in an ITF tournament.
+Here he won his first career title beating in three sets Lamine Ouahab and entered, for the first time, the Top 400 of the ATP World rankings.